motomechatronics/amr_pallet_trucks/README.md

 ```
 rostopic echo /front_scan
 ```
-Or you can visualize the list of the topic or of the servers:
+Or you can visualize the list of the topics or of the servers:
 ```
 rostopic list
 rosservice list